AZWN/query-compilation-evaluation/README.txt

 There are three options to run the artifact:
 1. Host machine: open a terminal at the location of the unzipped artifact.
 2. QEMU: open a terminal in the `vm` directory, and run `./run`.
-In the guest machine, open a terminal in `/home/artifact/Desktop/artifact`.
+In the guest machine, open a bash shell in `/home/artifact/Desktop/artifact`.
-3. VirtualBox: Import the `vm/artifact-sle22.ovf` image in VirtualBox, start it, and open a terminal in `/home/artifact/Desktop/artifact`.
+3. VirtualBox: Import the `vm/artifact-sle22.ovf` image in VirtualBox, start it, and open a bash shell in `/home/artifact/Desktop/artifact`.

+> On the virtual machine, `Konsole` can be used as a pre-installed console.
+Be sure to call `$ bash`, to ensure you are in a bash shell.

 > It is recommended to execute the benchmarks on the host machine, as virtualization may give different performance characteristics.